YinonMaor/DDoSnew/Client/README.md

 The client module defines a very effective attacker end-point, which pushes huge amount of requests for the server.

 ## Dependencies:
-Linux environment
+Linux OS
 Node version ^8.7.0
-Python version 3.5
+Python version ^3.5.0

 ## Running The Client Requests:
 You can run the client GUI with the following commands: